jangxx/twitch-auto-recorder-3000/README.md

-# INFO: Due to changes to the Twitch API and this projects reliance on [streamlink](https://github.com/streamlink/streamlink), the recording functionality can unfortunately break at any time right now.

 # Twitch Auto Recorder 3000
 A better way to automatically download streams from twitch as streamers go live.

+> Note: Due to this projects reliance on [streamlink](https://github.com/streamlink/streamlink), the recording functionality might break in the future if twitch decides to change their API again.

 Other services are also supported an can be used by prepending the service name to the username separated by an equals sign.

 Currently these services are supported: